VisActor/VTable/docs/assets/guide/en/theme_and_style/style.md

 Contains the following configuration items:

-*   `borderColor`Set the color of the border for the cell
+- `borderColor`Set the color of the border for the cell
-*   `borderLineWidth`: cell sets the width of the border
+- `borderLineWidth`: cell sets the width of the border
-*   `borderLineDash`: Set the line dashed style of the border for the cell
+- `borderLineDash`: Set the line dashed style of the border for the cell

 ### Line height, line feed settings

-*   `lineHeight`: set text height for cell content
+- `lineHeight`: set text height for cell content
-*   `textOverflow`: Sets the ellipsed form of the text.
+- `textOverflow`: Sets the ellipsed form of the text.
 This configuration has no effect if autoWrapText sets line wrapping

 ### Underscore, underline settings

-*   `underline`: set underscores for single cells
+- `underline`: set underscores for single cells
+- `underlineDash`: Dashed style of underline.
+- `underlineOffset`: The distance between underline and text.
-*   `lineThrough`: underline cell text
+- `lineThrough`: underline cell text

 ### Link text color